Canarie-Sensor-RPI/geocens-js-api/README.markdown

 For all Sensors, the time series observations can be retrieved:

-		var series = sensor.getTimeSeries({
+		sensor.getTimeSeries({
 			start: new Date("2013-01-01 00:00:00Z"),
 			end:   new Date("2013-05-28 00:00:00Z"),
-			limit: 1000
+			limit: 1000,
+			done: function (seriesData) {
+				window.seriesData = seriesData;
+			}
 		});

-There are three options that can be specified.
+There are four options that can be specified.

+#### done

+This callback function will return the series data as the first parameter after it has been retrieved.

 ##### start